cotes2020/jekyll-theme-chirpy/README.md

 and enjoy!

+#### Option 3: Build with Docker

+If you don't want to install the Python and Ruby dependencies, you can run and build inside a Docker container.

+1. To build the Docker image, run `Docker build -t chirpy-build .`

+2. To run locally, just type `Docker run --rm -v ${PWD}:/app chirpy-build tools/run.sh`

+3. To build locally, type `Docker run --rm -v ${PWD}:/app chirpy-build tools/build.sh`

 ### Documentation

 For more details and the better reading experience, please check out the [tutorial in demo site](https://chirpy.cotes.info/categories/tutorial/).
 In the meanwhile, a copy of the tutorial is also available on the [Wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).